LaunchCodeEducation/intro-to-programming-csharp/src/chapters/arrays/working-with-arrays.rst

       JavaScript
       C#
-      Unhandled Expectation: System.IndexOutOfRangeException: Index was outside the bounds of the array.
+      Unhandled Exception: System.IndexOutOfRangeException: Index was outside the bounds of the array.

 Notice above that ``Unhandled Expectation: System.IndexOutOfRangeException: Index was outside the bounds of the array.`` was printed out when index 4 was referenced.
 This is returned when you request an index that the array does not contain and you don't have a way to catch it.